MichaelChirico/MichaelChirico.github.io/index.md

 * [Citation Signature Plot of Economics Journals](http://imgur.com/uHTa4sG): As suggested by [Frank Diebold](http://fxdiebold.blogspot.com/2016/09/inane-journal-impact-factors.html), an alternative to the standard journal impact factor is to compare the rank-order statistics of the most cited articles in that each journal; by this metric, too, the usual suspects emerge as most reputable.
 Code for scraping and plot [here](https://github.com/MichaelChirico/assorted_code/blob/master/econ_journal_csp.R).

+* [Admittance of Iraqi Refugees to the US](http://imgur.com/YyW97yZ): Scraping data from the US Department of State website, plot the number of refugees from Iraq admitted to the US each month since October, 2007.
+Add to this a three-month moving average, and a shading surrounding the stated period of "re-vetting" following the discovery of a shortcoming in this process _circa_ May, 2011.

 _you can check out the rest of my analysis portfolio at my [GitHub Page](https://github.com/MichaelChirico)_